-Employees participate in STEM Connect during National Engineers Month
+Employees participated in STEM Connect during National Engineers Month

-Through hands-on activities and personal story sharing, more than a dozen ODOT employees brought learning to life for Oregon elementary school students this past March.
+Through hands-on activities and personal story sharing, more than a dozen ODOT employees brought learning to life for Oregon elementary school students last year during National Engineers Month.

 Volunteering with the STEM Connect (science, technology, engineering and math) program, the employees visited schools in nine counties to promote careers in science, technology, engineering and math to populations under-represented in STEM careers.
 The STEM Connect program, sponsored by the Business Education Compact, engages business and government partners with neighborhood underserved schools (low science and math scores; high levels of free and reduced lunch) to increase interest and achievement in math and science for 4th and 5th grade students.
 Research shows that negative interest in math and science usually begins in children in this age group.
 Students who show interest in science and math tend to get better grades, take more advanced courses and are more likely to pursue STEM majors.